Vortitron/energy-sensor-generator/README.md

 ### Changelog

+#### Version 0.0.13
+- Fixed options flow implementation to be compatible with future Home Assistant releases
+- Fixed validation in options flow for selecting power sensors

+#### Version 0.0.12
+- Bug fixes for sensor creation

 #### Version 0.0.11
 - Added options flow: you can now manually select which power sensors should have kWh/energy entities generated via the integration's settings in Home Assistant.